Shirley Knot the Siren

 Then finally, I would sing songs with words that people understood.

-I’ll tell ya what I want, what I really, really, want
+I’ll tell ya what I want, what I really, really, really want.

 Ah zigga, zigga, zigga Ah.